epfl-si/go-toolbox/authorization/README.md

 1. **Separate Definition**: Unit-scoped permissions are defined separately from global permissions
 2. **Role-Based Structure**: They're organized by role, with each role having a list of allowed unit-scoped permissions
-3. **Hard-Coded by Design**: This separates the security-critical unit boundary logic from configuration, which helps prevent misconfiguration
+3. **Runtime Configuration**: Unit-scoped permissions can be modified without code changes
-4. **Customization**: To customize unit-scoped permissions, you would need to modify this function or create a custom evaluator
+4. **Customization**: To customize unit-scoped permissions, update the configuration file
+5. **Backward Compatibility**: Default values are provided if the configuration is missing

 ### Security Considerations